-Somehow, having done the healing work in the chamber of surrender, the lost parts of yourself are being gathered home.
-Often through menopause, it is the enthusiasms we had as a girl that come back to us along with the innocence and sense of possibility that girls have.
+Somehow, having done the healing work in the phase of surrender, the lost parts of yourself are being gathered home.

-It is also possible that some of your energy will return at this point but DO NOT squander it, this is the energy of regeneration for you to use for yourself.
-Self-care is still your first priority.
-Non-negotiable self-love and kindness.
+It is also possible that some of your energy will return at this point and it is so tempting to squander it, this is the energy of regeneration for you to use for yourself, to replenish your soul.

 “It’s not just about dancing, actually it’s about teaching children to express themselves through dance, oooh, that would be fab!”

 Is to enjoy the sense of possibility and growth without acting on it.
-Think of the tender shoots in spring that must be protected from frost and hungry slugs – they need protection and kindness or they will not thrive.
+Think of the tender shoots in spring that must be protected from frost they need protection and kindness or they will not thrive.
 Your job here is simple, it is merely to receive the renewed energy.
-Simple eh?
-Except of course it’s not, because as soon as we get a little more juice in our tanks, we rush off and get super-active.
-Self-care is STILL your first priority.
+Simple, but not easy, because as soon as we get a little more juice in our tanks, we rush off and get super-active.
+Emergence teaches us to contain our energy for ourselves.

-This chamber is a natural extension of Emergence and heralds the beginning of a whole new cycle.
-Your energy and hope is stronger now and you are starting to want to go out in the world again.
+This phase is a natural extension of Emergence and heralds the beginning of a whole new cycle.
+Your energy and hope are stronger now and you are starting to want to go out in the world again.
 Maybe you can see how your passion and skills can come together in the outside world and how to move forward.

 Now your dancing project is really coming together, you’re scribbling down ideas about games and processes the children might move through to help them express themselves and become more confident in their movement… trying them out with your kids…

-Trust is key here, a trust that the universe has your back and will bring the pieces you need.
+Trust is still key here, a trust that the universe has your back and your way is emerging.

 Do I have to mention that you still have to make self-care a priority?

 Congratulations!
-You are now officially a rooting-tooting, bad-ass, mighty powerful wise woman!
+You are now officially a rooting-tooting, bad-ass, mighty powerful wise one!

 If this map appeals to you, you can delve deeper into the phases at Am I Going Mad and at our next Love Your Menopause workshop or find more articles about menopause well-being.
 If you are interested in doing more reading, you might enjoy Leora and Kate’s menopause booklist.

 So where do you think you are in this process?
 Tell us in the comments below, sharing our experiences is incredibly powerful, remember; there have never been so many educated, aware menopausal women on the planet, let’s make this a change for good.

-To track your moon cycle, you can use our moon chart, just fill in the form below.
+To track your moon cycle, you can use our moon chart.